ritarenee15/ees-intro-to-observability/README.md

 ## About OpenTelemetry
 OpenTelemetry is an open source framework that's helping us rethink observability at the instrumentation level, by standardizing how our application data is generated, collected, and shipped.

 Today we'll be using the OpenTelemetry Astro Shop app to learn about the core pillars of observability.
-To learn more about OpenTelemetry, check out Reese Lee's workshop, _What's Wrong With My App?: Using OpenTelemetry To Observe Your Code_ on June 14th at 10am.

 ## Setup Instructions
 ### First, create your free New Relic account [here](https://newrelic.com/signup).